SFDO-Tooling/CumulusCI/docs/README.md

 There is a 3 step chain of builds involved in the Dev Branch Process:

 1. [Cumulus_dev](https://github.com/SalesforceFoundation/CumulusCI/blob/master/docs/jobs/Cumulus_dev.md): This job triggers after any commit to the `dev` branch and uses the deployCI ant target to clean the cumulus.dev org, upgrade any managed package versions which need upgraded, and deploys the `dev` branch code to the org running all apex tests.
-If the build passes, the Cumulus_dev_cinnamon_deploy job is run.
+If all tests pass, it then runs the [Cumulus_dev_to_feature](https://github.com/SalesforceFoundation/CumulusCI/blob/master/docs/jobs/Cumulus_dev_to_feature.md) job.
 If the build fails, all developers are notified.
 2. [Cumulus_dev_cinnamon_deploy](https://github.com/SalesforceFoundation/CumulusCI/blob/master/docs/jobs/Cumulus_dev_cinnamon_deploy.md): This job deploys the `dev` branch code to the dedicated org (cumulus.dev.cin) for running Cinnamon browser based tests (Selenium + SauceLabs).
 This job only deploys the Cumulus code to the org and does not kick off the Cinnamon tests.
-If the build passes, the Cumulus_dev_cinnamon_test job is run.
+If the build passes, the [Cumulus_dev_cinnamon_test](https://github.com/SalesforceFoundation/CumulusCI/blob/master/docs/jobs/Cumulus_dev_cinnamon_test.md) job is run.
 3. [Cumulus_dev_cinnamon_test](https://github.com/SalesforceFoundation/CumulusCI/blob/master/docs/jobs/Cumulus_dev_cinnamon_test.md): This job deploys the [CumulusTesting](https://github.com/SalesforceFoundation/CumulusTesting) repository containing the Cinnamon tests for Cumulus to the cumulus.dev.cin target org and then kicks off the Cinnamon tests.
 It parses the test results as a JUnit report so it can show individual test failure trends.
-If all tests pass, it then runs the Cumulus_dev_to_feature job

 ## UAT Process